Daniel-Mch/zorgenzerkerheid_multistep_form/README.md

 # Zorgverzekering Multistep Form

-A multistep form for signing up for an insurance plan, built with React and TypeScript.
+A multistep form for signing up for an insurance plan.

 ## Tech stack